joshermar/brgcli/README.md

 # brgcli
-A little curses based Python script for adjusting the screen brightness from the command line
+A little curses based Python tool for adjusting the screen brightness from the command line